On the complexity of Chow and Hurwitz forms: Preliminaries

 \begin{proposition} Let $V\subset\PP^n$ be an irreducible variety of dimension $r$.
 Then, the set of linear subspaces intersecting $V$,

 is an irreducible hypersurface of $\Gr(n-r-1,n)$ that we call the \textbf{associated hypersurface} of $V$.
 Moreover, $\mathcal{CZ}_V$ uniquely defines $V$; that is,

 \end{proposition}

 It is known that $\Gr(n-r-1,n)$ has the property that every hypersurface of $\Gr(n-r-1,n)$ is the zero locus of a single element of its coordinate ring (see, for example, \cite[Proposition~2.1]{gkz}).
 In particular, the associated hypersurface $\mathcal{CZ}_V$ is the zero set of an element in the coordinate ring\footnote{For a general variety $X$, it is not true that every hypersurface in $X$ is the zero locus of some element of the coordinate ring of $X$.
 The standard example is a plane curve of degree $d>2$ and a point on the curve.} of $\Gr(n-r-1,n)$ that we call the \textit{Chow form} of $V$.
 We write a linear subspace $L\in\Gr(n-r-1,n)$ as the intersection of $r+1$ hyperplanes.
-For $0\neq \u\in \CC^{n+1}$, we consider $U(\u,\x) = u_0 x_0+\dots+u_n x_n$. \begin{definition} The \textit{Chow form} of $V$ is the square-free polynomial with the property that for $\u_0, \u_1,\dots, \u_r\in\CC^{n+1}$. \end{definition}
+For $0\neq \u\in \CC^{n+1}$, we consider $U(\u,\x) = u_0 x_0+\dots+u_n x_n$. \begin{definition} Let $V\subset\PP^n$ be a variety.
+The \textit{Chow form} of $V$ is the square-free polynomial with the property that for $\u_0, \u_1,\dots, \u_r\in\CC^{n+1}$.
+The Chow form is defined only up to multiplication with a non-zero scalar. \end{definition} The previous definition and Proposition~\ref{prop:ass} imply that if $V$ is irreducible, then $\CF_V$ is an irreducible polynomial which defines the irreducible hypersurface $\CZ_{V}$.
+More generally, holds if $V$ is pure dimensional and $V=\bigcup_{i=1}^l V_i$ is the irreducible decomposition of $V$.
+If $V$ is not pure dimensional, then a linear subspace of complementary dimension generically does not intersect the lower dimensional components so the Chow form forgets these components.
+We will generally assume that $V$ is pure dimensional.